MicrosoftDocs/windows-dev-docs/windows-apps-src/input-and-devices/guidelines-for-visualfeedback.md

 ---
 author: Karl-Bridge-Microsoft
-Description: Use visual feedback to show users when their interactions with a Windows Store app are detected, interpreted, and handled.
+Description: Use visual feedback to show users when their interactions with a UWP app are detected, interpreted, and handled.
 title: Visual feedback
 ms.assetid: bf2f3672-95f0-4c8c-9a72-0934f2d3b767
 label: Visual feedback